Licnex/redemption/Readme.md

 ---

-#### 1. Line Following
+##### 1. Line Following

-When there is **no junction or turn**, the bot operates as a simple line-following robot using the **PID algorithm** described above.
+When there is **no junction or turn** needed to be done, the bot operates as a simple line-following robot using the PID algorithm further explained above.

 ---

-#### 2. Junction Detection
+##### 2. Junction Detection

-In my testing, **realistically all 13 sensors are never aligned with the line** during normal following.
+In my testing with the QTR 8a sensor array, I determined that:

 So I made a rule:
-> **While more than 7 of my sensors detect the line**, treat it as a junction.
+> **When 4 or more sensors detect the line simultaneously**, treat it as a junction.

 - During this, the robot goes **full speed** and sets a boolean `junctionDetected = true`.
-- It keeps reading sensors until the junction ends (i.e., fewer than 8 sensors are on the line).
+- It keeps reading sensors until the junction ends (i.e., fewer than 4 sensors are on the line).
 - At that point:
   - If `junctionDetected` is still `true`, we **increment a counter** and set it back to `false`.